Frequently Asked Questions for PLC

 When will the early release days occur?

-The early release days occur on Wednesdays, however there will not be an early release during weeks where there is a holiday or already schedule early release (such as parent teacher conferences).
-In addition, there will not be early release Wednesdays during April due to state testing.
+The early release days occur on Fridays, however there will not be an early release during weeks where there is a holiday or already schedule early release (such as parent teacher conferences).
+In addition, there will not be early release Fridays during April due to state testing.

 Check the calendar.
 Early release days are shaded by blue and green.
 Non-early release days have no color shading.

-Will there be other early release days besides Wednesdays?
+Will there be other early release days besides Fridays?

 Please review the district calendar for specific dates.